KOROK

 Detailed product description

-Laminated mulberry wood (5-ply).
+Laminated mulberry (5-ply).
 Standard head.
 Handle and shaft diameters adapted to children.
 1.8mm-thick polyurethane (PU) grip.

 Approved by our athletes

-Jill Boon [former captain and 302 caps with the Belgian national team, Olympian (London 2012), player with Royal Racing Club de Bruxelles (Belgium)]; Berta Bonastre [Spanish national team player, World Cup 2018 and European Championship 2019 bronze medallist, Olympian (Rio 2016), on the road to Tokyo 2021 and player for Club Egara (Spain)]; Laura Nunnink [Dutch national team player, European champion in 2017, 2019 and 2021, Olympic vice-champion in Rio,
+Jill Boon [former captain and 302 caps in the Belgian national team, Olympian (London 2012), player with Royal Racing Club de Bruxelles (Belgium)]; Berta Bonastre [Spanish national team player, bronze medallist at the 2018 World Cup and 2019 European Championships, Olympian (Rio 2016), on course for Tokyo 2021 and player for Club Egara (Spain)]; Laura Nunnink [Dutch national team player, European champion in 2017, 2019 and 2021, Olympic vice-champion in Rio,

 Approved by our athletes (continued)